openclimatefix/forecast-data-prep/README.md

 gsutil cp -r my/folder/path/ gs://your-bucket-name/
 ```

-(RECOMENDED) For faster uploading, you can use one of the `upload_to_gcs.py` scripts which uses multiprocessing to speed things up.
+(RECOMMENDED) For faster uploading, you can use one of the `upload_to_gcs.py` scripts which uses multiprocessing to speed things up.

 Once the data is in the GCS bucket, it can be moved to a disk by first SSH'ing onto your VM and attaching the relevant disk (if not already attached) with write permissions.
-Mount the disk you want to add the new data to with read and write privledges, heres an example:
+Mount the disk you want to add the new data to with read and write privileges, heres an example:
 `sudo mount -o discard,defaults,rw /dev/abc /mnt/disks/abc_data`

 If updating an existing disk please note that anyone who has the disk mounted may be required to unmount it in order to change the read/write access.